-2.12.1.The governing body of each school must have a register that lists each member of the governing body, the headteacher, and staff who may influence expenditure.
-The register must show any business interests that they, their partner, or any member of their immediate family may have and also detail any relationships between school staff and members of the governing body.
-They must also declare any details of any other educational establishment that they govern.
-The governing body must keep the register up to date with notification of any changes and through annual review of entries, and make the register available for inspection by governors, staff, parents, and the Council.
+- 2.12.1.
+The governing body of each school must have a register that lists each member of the governing body, the headteacher, and staff who may influence expenditure: - Any business interests they or a member of their immediate family have - Details of any other educational establishments that they govern - Any relationships between school staff and members of the governing body - 2.12.2.The governing body must keep the register up to date with notification of any changes and through annual review of entries.
+The register should be available for inspection by governors, staff and parents, and it should be published on a publicly accessible website.